 Any time you're applying type hints, PyCharm checks if the type is used correctly according to the supported PEPs.
 If there is a usage error, the corresponding warning is shown and the recommended action is suggested.
 Below are the validation examples.

 Number of arguments in the type declaration differs from the number of function arguments.

 Type comments with unpacking do not match the corresponding targets.

 Check the target format and modify the type comment accordingly.

 Use the suggested format and add the required brackets to wrap

-PyCharm supports Python stub files with the .pyi extension.
-These files allow you to specify the type hints using Python 3 syntax for both Python 2 and 3.
+As PyCharm supports Python stub files, you can specify the type hints using Python 3 syntax for both Python 2 and 3.

-Once added, the type hints recorded in the stub files become available in your code.
+If any type hints recorded in the stub files, they become available in your code that use these stubs.
 For example, the following type hint for

 If you're using a package for which a stub analog is detected, the following message will be shown: